Learn how to embed the Report Creator into any web page in order to add ad hoc reporting and data service capability to any web application.

 <!doctype html> <html lang="en"> <head> <meta charset="utf-8"> <meta http-equiv="X-UA-Compatible" content="IE=edge"> <meta name="viewport" content="width=device-width, initial-scale=1"> <link rel="stylesheet" href="/[context]/assets/pullreports.min.css"> <script src="/[context]/assets/pullreports.min.js"></script> </head> <body> ... </body> </html>

-Grails 4 serves static content from JAR META-INF/resources
+Grails 4 serves static content from JAR META-INF/resources directories

-URL path.
+beneath the /static URL path.
 For this reason, prefix all paths to Pull Reports™

-and .js
+.css and .js files with /static.

 <link rel="stylesheet" href="/[context]/static/assets/pullreports.min.css"> <script src="/[context]/static/assets/pullreports.min.js"></script>